chronicleprotocol/documentation/docs/hackathons/Previous/eth-global-brussels-hackathon.md

 - [How To Use Read/Write Contract Features on Etherscan](https://info.etherscan.com/how-to-use-read-or-write-contract-features-on-etherscan/)

 :::tip
-You can view all the smart contract adresses below organized by chains:👇
+You can view all the smart contract addresses below organized by chains:👇
 :::

 <details>